 \subsection{Hexaferrites}

 For long magnon lifetimes and extended free paths, it is essential to use electrically insulating materials to eliminate the dissipation channel from magnons into free electrons.
-A prominent class of such magnetic insulators are the M-typ hexaferrites, with barium hexaferrite (BaFe$_{12}$O$_{19}$, BaM) as their flagship representative.
-BaM is an insulating ferrimagnet with robust performance across a wide temperature range ($T_\mathrm{C} \approx 725$~K)~\cite{Harris2012}, high coercivity and remanence, and a saturation magnetization of $\mu_0 M_\mathrm{s} \approx 380$~kA/m at RT~\cite{Harris2012}.
-Its strong intrinsic magnetic anisotropy ($\mu_0 H_\mathrm{a} \approx 1353$~kA/m) enables broadband frequency operation (50--65~GHz in undoped films at low magnetic fields~\cite{song2010self}, and 20--100~GHz in doped films~\cite{Levchenko2024} under moderate biasing magnetic fields $<0.8$~T), as well as comparatively low magnetic losses (Gilbert damping constants as low as $\alpha \sim 7\times10^{-4}$)~\cite{li2016spin,malkinski2012advanced}.
-BaM supports SW with high group velocities, while its perpendicular magnetic anisotropy permits isotropic spin-wave propagation in the forward-volume geometry under low magnetic bias.
-Such advantages make it a highly attractive material for magnonic radio frequency (RF) and data-processing applications (e.g., for 5G FR2\cite{5GNR,Levchenko2024} 24.25 GHz to 71.0 GHz frequency band), yet magnon lifetimes between several and tens of nanoseconds remain insufficient for experiments that require single-magnon operations.
-Furthermore, BaM is still mostly limited to macro- and microscale applications due to the lack of a reliable methodology for reproducible growth of high-quality nm-thick films, although ongoing efforts aim to overcome this challenge.
+A prominent class of such magnetic insulators are the M-type hexaferrites, with barium hexaferrite (BaFe$_{12}$O$_{19}$, BaM) as their flagship representative.
+BaM is an insulating ferrimagnet with robust performance across a wide temperature range ($T_\mathrm{C} \approx 725$~K)~\cite{Harris2012}, high coercivity and remanence, and a saturation magnetization of $M_\mathrm{s} \approx 380$~kA/m at RT~\cite{Harris2012}.
+Its strong intrinsic magnetic anisotropy ($H_\mathrm{a} \approx 1353$~kA/m) enables broadband frequency operation (50--65~GHz in undoped films at low magnetic fields~\cite{song2010self}, and 20--100~GHz in doped films~\cite{Levchenko2024} under moderate biasing magnetic fields $<0.8$~T), as well as comparatively low magnetic losses (Gilbert damping constants as low as $\alpha \sim 7\times10^{-4}$)~\cite{li2016spin,malkinski2012advanced}.